 Next came crystal clear knobs.
 Not liking these either.
 I guess so far all the knobs were too drab for me except for the yellow knobs and the red knobs.

 The distressing on the detailed parts of the dresser shows off the original stained finish.
 To get this distressed look I used Simple Green to “wet distress” the paint.
+It's as easy as spraying Simple Green on a clean rag and then wiping over the paint with the wet rag.
+You may have to rub hard if the piece is not freshly painted.
+It's best to do the wet distress a few hours after the paint has dried.
 I show you how to do the wet distressing in the video too!
 It’s all there.

 Cover Furniture Scratches The Easy Way